 You might also consider giving homework assignments that involve collaborating with other students in the course.
 Again, it will help your students connect with others, and learning together can help your students understand the course material better.

-3. Keep a calendar
+3. Keep a calendar of your cohort classes

 Good organization is key for running a successful cohort-based course.
 Once you have your curriculum ready and know how you want to structure your course, you might want to create a calendar that your students can see with all important dates.

-Include things like lecture times, Q&A sessions, 1:1 coaching (if you offer it), deadlines for homework, and everything else that comes with your course.
+Include things like lesson times, Q&A sessions, 1:1 coaching (if you offer it), deadlines for homework, and everything else that comes with your course.
 Having a calendar to refer to will help your students plan their time, and they’ll be able to stay on top of their assignments and deadlines easier.
 Having a calendar to refer to will also help hold them accountable and ensure that they’re working on their goals.

 4. Utilize tools to run things smoothly